sharife/bluenotetx/site/content/post/people-with-cancer-need-mental-health-care-too.md

 title: People with Cancer Need Mental Health Care, Too
 date: 2021-04-14T18:16:13.422Z
 description: "Nearly all patients living with cancer experience some form of cancer-related distress.
-Yet, less than half are referred to a mental health specialist.
-Learn how one patient advisor is inspiring and informing the work of Blue Note as he advocates for more cancer awareness and mental health support. "
+Yet, less than half are referred to mental health specialists.
+Learn how one patient advisor is inspiring Blue Note as he advocates for cancer awareness and mental health support. "
 author: Laura Brown Chavaree
 image: img/cancer-stress.svg
 ---